michaelsinghurse/worktest/SOLUTIONS.md

 when the machine shuts down.

 I'd say a better solution is to move the piston if possible.
-If it is feasible to move the pin of the piston, i.e. the spot where the piston is attached to the frame of the vehicle, perhaps it could be moved to a location where there are no duplicate `x` values.
+If it is feasible to move the pin of the piston (I'm calling the pin the spot where the piston is attached to the frame of the vehicle) perhaps it could be moved to a location where there are no duplicate `x` values.
 This may work if you moved the piston up a few inches so that the pin is almost in the same horizontal line with the pin of the wheel.

-Time spent on problem: 5 hours
+Time spent on challenge: 5 hours

 ## Challenge #2